bezmoradi/tutorials/go/function.md

 ## An Intro to The `defer` Keyword

-What `defer` keyword does is that is like telling the computer to do something later, but before it finishes running the function which in this case is `main()`.
-When you use `defer`, it schedules a function to be executed just before the function where defer was used in finishes running:
+What `defer` keyword does is that is like telling the compiler to do something later, but before it finishes running the function which in this case is `main()`.
+When you use `defer`, it schedules a function to be executed just before the function, where defer was used in, finishes running:

 ```go
 package main